 The 63-year-old had been sanctioned an “ordinary living expenses allowance” of a maximum of 18,325.31 pounds a week, which he offered to cut down to around 29,500 pounds a month during a UK High Court hearing this week.

-However, a consortium of 13 Indian banks led by the State Bank of India (SBI) did not agree to his offer as they seek access to nearly 260,000 pounds in an ICICI Bank current account in his name in London.
+However, a consortium of 13 Indian banks led by the State Bank of India (SBI) did not agree to his offer as they sought access to nearly 260,000 pounds in an ICICI Bank current account in his name in London.

 “Dr Mallya continues to do all he can to support a court process in India, which should see creditors paid off in full,” Jonathan Isaacs, a partner at DWF Law LLP, said in a statement to PTI.